 Asylees, parolees are eligible for benefits and services to the same extent as refugees.

 The following describe the components of the program under the purview of HHSC:

 Refugees who are not eligible for cash assistance under the Temporary Assistance for Needy Families (TANF) program may receive Refugee Cash Assistance if they meet eligibility criteria.
-Cash assistance is available for the first eight months after arrival in the United States.
+Cash assistance is available for the first eight months after arrival in the United States or date of eligibility.